 Keswick is well stocked with restaurants and cafés where you can sample local delicacies, fill up with fuel for the day’s activities, or sit back with a cuppa and watch the world go by.
 Take a look at our pick of the best restaurants in Keswick.

 Keswick is no Ibiza, but if you like a chilled night out at a traditional pub or a modern bar, then we’ve got you covered.
 There are loads of pubs in Keswick, each with its own speciality, like the super dog-friendly Dog and Gun and CAMRA award-winner, The Wainwright.
 Most sell food too, so you can enjoy a meal alongside your pint.

 Take a look at our guide to the best pubs in Keswick.

 For a laid back evening, the Alhambra has you covered.
 This family run Art Deco cinema has been in continuous operation for over 100 years.
 You can now catch lots of different films there, from the biggest blockbusters to smaller independents and world cinema.

-High above Keswick is the amazing Castlerigg Stone Circle.
+High above the town is one of Keswick's best attractions: the amazing Castlerigg Stone Circle.
 This ancient site has panoramic views of the fells, including Blencathra and Helvellyn.
 It’s the best-situated stone circle in the country.